chisness/chisness.github.io/_pages/poker.md

 ---

 ## Background
 I played poker professionally online after graduating from college in 2008 until 2013.
 I played almost entirely mid-stakes No Limit Texas Hold'em cash games, mostly on PokerStars and totaled playing in the range of 10 million hands, usually on 20+ tables at a time.
-In December 2009, I played 990k hands, which I believe to be the most ever played in a month outside of micro-stakes (lowest stakes were $1-2 NLHE).
+In December 2009, I played 990k hands, which I believe to be the most ever played in a month outside of micro-stakes (lowest stakes played were $1-2 NLHE).

+This was fun and incentives were strong to play high volume because of site VIP programs, but a style of playing way fewer tables at a time and making better decisions and more money per hand would have had strong skill advantages.

+Tournaments have very high variance, but cash games can be pretty consistent.
+There were definitely major swings over shorter timescales, but I think poker was relatively stable compared to doing something like starting/joining a startup.

-I think this was a great first job because it gave a lot of freedom, but also a lot of responsibility!
+I think this was a great first "job" because it gave a lot of freedom, but also a lot of responsibility and tough meta decisions (games are great on Friday nights but also Friday nights are when my friends are going out, etc.).

 A friend launched a weekly Quarantine Poker Tour during the 2020 COVID lockdown, which helped revitalize my interest in playing.

 ## Publications